saferugdev/cmc-sniper-bot/README.md

 6. Create a MetaMask wallet in your browser, then write down your wallet address and seed phrase.
 Make sure you only have 1 address in this MetaMask wallet.

-7. (Only if you want to get TG Notifications)
+7. (Only if you want to get TG Notifications):
    <br>-Message @BotFather on Telegram, go through the steps and write down the bot token.
    <br>-Create a Telegram group and add @RawDataBot as a member.
 Send /start into the group chat.
 The bot will reply data.
 Copy the chat id (the string starting with -) and write it down.
    <br>-Add your bot, which you created in 7.1, to your TG Group, as a member and remove @RawDataBot.

 <br>